C-Otto/BitBook/documentation/commands.md

 The output also shows descriptions for the addresses and transaction itself, if set.

+The amount shown as "Contribution" gives the sum of all coins that this transaction
+ - takes out of your owned addresses (negative), and
+ - puts back into your owned addresses (positive).

 ```
 Transaction:    da30fbe98d0e21968ec73a995a45291b1795e3006c0dcb432bc5f351b140573f
 Description:    This is the transaction description
 Block:          677171 (2021-03-31T16:23:14)
 Fees:              0.00023186 [        11.61€]
+Contribution:      0.124      [     6,210.66€]
 Inputs:
            3AheoYDgWj3PLGA2XcmuZvyCzbsngz7sXd ?
 0.12319446 [     6,170.32€]
            39Kyuxzgs4jm61MYgJYeJNHfUq5RanKBHf ✗    0.0010374  [        51.96€]